tauimonen/banking-rest-api-java-spring-mysql/README.md

 ---

-# Simple Banking App
+# Banking App

 ## Overview

-The Simple Banking App is a basic backend API built using Java Spring Boot and MySQL for managing customer data and transactions.
+The Banking App is a backend API built using Java Spring Boot and MySQL for managing customer data and transactions.
 It provides CRUD operations for customers, along with deposit and withdrawal transactions.
 Each transaction includes a unique identifier and a timestamp, making it suitable for professional use.
+In addition, Endpoint security, user identification and role-based authorization are offered.

 ## Features